 Terry (n.d.) provides POMS norms for an athletic sample (n=2086) grouped by level of competition (International standard athletes, club level athletes and recreational athletes).

-Morgan & Johnson (1978) found that by plotting the mood state results of elite performers prior to competition exhibited the graph below.
-This graph, with a raised peak for Vigour, was termed the "Iceberg" profile.
+Morgan & Johnson (1978)found that plotting elite performers' mood state results before competition exhibited the graph below.
+This graph was termed the "Iceberg" profile with a raised peak for vigour.

 This test is suitable for anyone but not for individuals